SakSal-tech/trade-capture-system/docs/DeveloperLog-04-11-to-05-11-2025.md

 ### Next steps (recommended)

 1. Remove the remaining non-blocking warnings (optional): unused `loading` and nav helpers in `TradeDashboard.tsx`.
 This is low-risk and will make the build output clean.
-2. Add a compatibility mapping `/api/trades/search` that forwards to `TradeDashboardController.searchTrades(...)` if you want to preserve old client endpoints.
+2. Add a compatibility mapping `/api/trades/search` that forwards to `TradeDashboardController.searchTrades(...)` if I want to preserve old client endpoints.
 Example pattern:

 ```java
 @GetMapping("/search")